Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Introduction

 \section{Introduction}

-The field of 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d, fan2023lightgaussian, fang2024mini, girish2024eagles, lee2024compact, niemeyer2024radsplat, wang2024adr, mallick2024taming, gui2024balanced, radl2024stopthepop} has made tremendous progress in recreating the 3D world with photo-realistic fidelity.
+The field of 3D Gaussian splatting (3DGS)~\citep{kerbl20233d, fan2023lightgaussian, fang2024mini, girish2024eagles, lee2024compact, niemeyer2024radsplat, wang2024adr, mallick2024taming, gui2024balanced, radl2024stopthepop} has made tremendous progress in recreating the 3D world with photo-realistic fidelity.
 While 3DGS unlocks new possibilities and fuels our imagination, rendering city-scale 3DGS scenes on mobile devices, e.g., the smartphone in your pocket, remains a substantial challenge.
-Primarily, there are some inherent limitations of mobile devices, such as limited compute resources and GPU memory.
-Furthermore, as 3DGS models scale up, even with advanced model compression techniques~\cite{fang2024mini, lee2024compact, papantonakis2024reducing}, device storage can be drained quickly.
-For example, a single scene like \textit{Campus} from HierarchicalGS~\cite{kerbl2024hierarchical} already exceeds 80~GB in size.
-These constraints make it infeasible to directly render existing large-scale 3DGS models on today's mobile devices.
+Primarily, there are some inherent limitations of mobile devices, such as limited compute resources and memory bandwidth.
+For example, a single scene like \textit{SmallCity} from HierarchicalGS~\citep{kerbl2024hierarchical} can barely achieve 12.2 frame-per-second (FPS) on a Nvidia mobile Ampere GPU~\citep{orinsoc}.
+These constraints make it infeasible to achieve city-scale 3DGS on today's mobile devices.

-Given these limitations, a natural proposal arises: why not leverage the more powerful resources available in the cloud to overcome the constraints of mobile devices?
-A straightforward design is to perform rendering entirely in the cloud and stream the rendered frames to the client.
-However, this approach has two critical limitations.
-First, it incurs high round-trip latency due to the strictly sequential pipeline.
-Second, the approach demands unrealistic data communication, often surpassing the limits of current wireless communication technologies~\cite{agiwal2016next, thompson20145g}.
-For instance, streaming 1080p images at 60 FPS requires roughly 2.8$\times 10^3$~Mbps of bandwidth, which is at least one order of magnitude higher than the capabilities of wireless connections~\cite{alsabah20216g}.
-Thus, to enable cloud-client collaborative rendering, an ideal 3DGS algorithm should carefully orchestrate the resources in the device and the cloud to jointly optimize end-to-end latency and data communication between these two.

-Recall, 3DGS algorithms represent scenes using Gaussian ellipsoids, a.k.a.
+In order to render massive-scale scenes, 3DGS algorithms require managing tens of millions of Gaussian ellipsoids, a.k.a.
 Gaussians.
-By examining the state-of-the-art city-scale 3DGS methods~\cite{kerbl2024hierarchical, ren2024octree, liu2024citygaussian}, these algorithms generally consist of two major stages: \textit{level-of-detail (LoD) search} and \textit{splatting}.
-LoD search identifies the set of Gaussians at an appropriate LoD for rendering.
+For instance, \textit{SmallCity} from HierarchicalGS~\citep{kerbl2024hierarchical} contains over $ 1.8 \times 10^7 $ Gaussians.
+To effectively manage at this scale, the state-of-the-art city-scale 3DGS methods~\citep{kerbl2024hierarchical, ren2024octree, liu2024citygaussian} often adopt a two-stage pipeline: \textit{level-of-detail (LoD) search} and \textit{splatting}.
+LoD search uses a hierarchical representation to manage those Gaussians and selects a subset of Gaussians at an appropriate LoD under the current camera pose.
 Splatting then renders these selected Gaussians on the canvas in a visually consistent order.
-This stage adheres to the canonical 3DGS rendering pipeline~\cite{kerbl20233d}, which processes Gaussians from nearest to farthest.
+Our experiment in \Fig{fig:exec_time} shows that both stages take non-trivial execution time, with the LoD search further dominating as the scene complexity increases.